prerna-bhardwaj/QuizApp/README.md

 ## Errors :

-1. Invalid base64-encoded string: number of data characters (217) cannot be 1 more than a multiple of 4 Solution : Clear your Browser cache and cookies.
+1. Invalid base64-encoded string: number of data characters (217) cannot be 1 more than a multiple of 4
+ - Solution : Clear your Browser cache and cookies.
 Delete all old sessions from the DJANGO_SESSION table.

-2. serializer call is showing an TypeError: Object of type 'ListSerializer' is not JSON serializable Solution : The problem is that you're sending the serializer itself, rather than the serialized data, to the response.
+2. serializer call is showing an TypeError: Object of type 'ListSerializer' is not JSON serializable
+ - Solution : The problem is that you're sending the serializer itself, rather than the serialized data, to the response.
 You should change it to: self.data = objects.data

+3. Django TypeError: argument of type 'PosixPath' is not iterable
+ - Solution : A database setting is specified as a Path object.
+Convert it to str().

 ## NOTES :